 Although ESSA's definition of evidence-based interventions outlines general criteria for each evidence tier, it leaves room for states to specify more detailed criteria in areas in which the law is silent (Herman et al., 2016).
 In this section, we outline the general approach we took in interpreting and applying ESSA's evidence-based intervention criteria for the purposes of this evidence review.
-However, we recognize that guidance and interpretations of ESSA's new https://www.federalregister.gov/documents/2017/07/31/2017-15989/definitions-and-selection-criteria-that-applyto-direct-grant-programs.
+However, we recognize that guidance and interpretations of ESSA's new requirements for evidence-based interventions are still evolving as of this writing, and in light of this dynamic situation, we encourage the reader to delve more deeply into available guidance and other resources on the evidence-based intervention criteria to make informed decisions.

-4 At the time of publication, new regulations were approved that "make technical changes only and do not establish substantive policy."
-These regulations are available at requirements for evidence-based interventions are still evolving as of this writing, and in light of this dynamic situation, we encourage the reader to delve more deeply into available guidance and other resources on the evidence-based intervention criteria to make informed decisions.
+&lt;sup>4 At the time of publication, new regulations were approved that "make technical changes only and do not establish substantive policy."
+These regulations are available at